Article updated: May 16, 2023

 Social media is inherently visual, and visual content provides a critical engagement boost.
 Statistically, visual posts get consistently more clicks, shares, and comments than posts with text only.

 Try using a mixture of photos, images with text overlay, and videos to enhance the value and visual appeal of your posts.
-You don’t need to add a visual element to every single post, but pay attention to how visuals affect audience engagement and adjust your strategy accordingly.
+You don’t need to add a visual element to every post, but pay attention to how images affect audience engagement and adjust your strategy accordingly.

 - Some visual elements that attract attention are people and faces, colorful, sharp, high-contrast graphics, and video.